containers/podman/docs/source/markdown/podman-images.1.md

 Change the default output format.
 This can be of a supported type like 'json' or a Go template.

+**--history**

+Display the history of image names.
+If an image gets re-tagged or untagged, then the image name history gets prepended (latest image first).
+This is especially useful when undoing a tag operation or an image does not contain any name because it has been untagged.

 **--noheading**, **-n**

 Omit the table headings from the listing of images.